 The GORUCK GR3 is one of the toughest, most well-built bags you can find that is equally suited for travel and urban adventures as it is for hiking and outdoor adventres.
 You give up 1lb-2lbs, but you get a “buy it for life” backpack in return.
 Yes, the GR3 costs twice as much as other quality backpacks, but this bag will last much longer than twice as long as the other packs.
 If you can handle 1-2lbs extra pound on your knees and feet, save up the extra cash and get this pack.
 You won’t regret it.

 Checkout the GORUCK GR3 at GORUCK.com

-Checkout or list of the “15 Best Carry on Backpack options for travelers” for more carryon travel backpack ideas
+Checkout or list of the “15 Best Carry on Backpack options for travelers” and the Best GORUCK Backpack Alternatives for more carryon travel backpack ideas

 Full GORUCK GR3 Review

 If you’re an ultralight traveler, you like to replace your backpack every few years, and you don’t abuse your backpacks (much) I’ll save you the trouble of reading…look elsewhere.
 There are much more suitable travel backpack carry on options for you

 The GR3 is one of the best carry on backpack options for heavy use and durability: designed for carryon travel, but rooted in adventure…and its nearly bulletproof to boot.
 The GORUCK GR3 is a great backpack for the “hard user” crowd and those that want a travel backpack that will last for life.
 For extensive travel and abuse, I can’t recommend the GORUCK GR3 enough.